Trip Leader: Gareth McCormack

 We will also look at different equipment and how to use it, and examine technical matters such as controlling depth of field and using histograms to manage exposure.
 There will also be a tutorials on Adobe Camera Raw, Lightroom and Photoshop, where Gareth will pass on tips for processing and optimising your images.

 In addition to these indoor sessions, the whole weekend course is aimed at facilitating one big, group discussion about the art of photography.
-The aim throughout is to allow Gareth to share the experience he has gained over twenty years as a professional landscape photographer, to help you take more striking photos.
+The aim throughout is to allow Gareth to share the experience he has gained over twenty five years as a professional landscape photographer, to help you take more striking photos.

 Payment: The price of this workshop is €750 is per person.
 This is the same whether you want a single or double room – please let us know your preferred room arrangement when booking.
 Full payment is required to reserve your place on the weekend.

 Cancellation: If you book a place on the workshop and have to cancel for any reason, we’ll be happy to refund the full amount prior to 30th March 2022, minus a 3.5% cancellation fee (this covers our credit card charges).
 Cancellations made after this date will only be refunded if we can find a replacement.

 COVID-19: We take care to adhere to all government guidelines in terms of Covid-19.
 All tour participants must show a negative lateral flow or PCR test prior to joining the group.
 In the event of government restrictions meaning the workshop is no longer possible, we’ll let you know as soon as we can.
 We’ll endeavor to reschedule the workshop for a later date, but if this isn’t possible, full refunds will be given.

 Insurance: Please note that it’s the responsibility of the customer to ensure you have adequate personal and equipment insurance to cover yourself for the weekend.